okalachev/flix/README.md

 <img src="docs/img/mosfet-connection.png" height=400 alt="MOSFET connection scheme">

 You can see a user-contributed [variant of complete circuit diagram](https://miro.com/app/board/uXjVN-dTjoo=/?moveToWidget=3458764612338222067&cot=14) of the drone.

-See [assembly guide](docs/assembly.md) for instructions on assembling the drone.

 ### Notes